ROCm/AMDMIGraphX/examples/diffusion/python_stable_diffusion_21/README.md

 ## Console application

-To run console application, follow these steps below.
+To run the console application, follow these steps below.

 Setup python environment